Neogene/HoudiniHelp2CommentSuite/README.md

     2. <b>Lay out all decreasing space</b>: lay out increasing space between nodes (-0.5)
     3. <b>Lay out all to x.y</b>: quick layout all to fixed space value
 11. <b>"Settings" submenu</b>: these options let change auto-tranlsate settings:
+    1. <b>Enable/Disable show help on node selection</b>: load help page when selecting or creating a new node; if a browser tab is not found is added to main window.
-    1. <b>Auto translate new nodes comments</b>: translates online documentation headline comment when creating a new node,
+    2. <b>Auto translate new nodes comments</b>: translates online documentation headline comment when creating a new node.
         NOTE: this options delays node creation depending on your network connection while requesting comment tranlsation to Google.
-    2. <b>Set auto translate languate</b>: insert desidered language, eg: en (no translation), it, fr, es, ru etc
+    3. <b>Set auto translate languate</b>: insert desidered language, eg: en (no translation), it, fr, es, ru etc

 ## NOTE: ##
 1. Scripts works when selecting a single node and with multiple nodes